The optimality of (stochastic) veto delegation: Characterization

 \subsection{When are veto mechanisms valuable?}

 We say a veto mechanism is \textit{valuable} if it yields a higher payoff for the principal than that of delegating $\set{\E_μ(θ)}$.
-By \Cref{prp-char}, whether there exists a valuable veto mechanism depends on players' payoffs from the status quo option, $\un$ and $\vn$, and the mean of belief distribution $μ$.
+By \Cref{prp-char}, whether there exists a valuable veto mechanism depends on players' payoffs from the status quo option, $\un$ and $\vn$, and the mean of prior $μ$.

-\paragraph{Effects of $\un$} As $\vn \le 0$, the status quo option $\an$ serves as a ``punishment device'' for the principal.
+\paragraph{Effects of $\un$} As $\vn \le 0$, the status quo option $\an$ serves as a ``punishment device.''
 That is, the principal uses the status quo option to balance the incentives of the agent to select higher options. \Cref{prp-char} implies that the optimal veto mechanism is valuable if and only if $\un > (\E _μ(θ) - \vn)^2 - (1-\vn)^2$.
 Put in other words, the status quo option serves as a valid punishment option only if it does not harm the principal that much.
 Indeed, when $\pu \le 2v_0 - 1$, there does not exist a valuable veto mechanism no matter what the principal's prior belief is.
-On the other hand, the restriction on $\un$ for the existence of valuable veto mechanisms is not strict.
+On the other hand, the restriction on $\un$ for the existence of valuable veto mechanisms is not severe.
 It can be verified that $\an$ can serve as a valid punishment option even when $\un$ is significantly less than the principal's payoff from choosing his ex-ante preferred option $\E_μ(θ)$.\footnote{ For an illustration, let the prior belief be uniform over $Θ$ and set $\vn=0$.
-Then the status quo option can serve as a valid punishment option as long as $\un$ is higher than $-3/4$, which is significantly less than $-1/12$---the principal's payoff from choosing $\E_μ(\theta)$. }
+Then the status quo option can serve as a valid punishment option as long as $\un$ is higher than $-3/4$, which is less than $-1/12$, the principal's payoff from choosing $\E_μ(\theta)$. }

 \paragraph{Effects of $\vn$} The lower bound of $\pu$ for the existence of a valuable veto mechanism, $(\E _μ(θ) - \vn)^2 - (1-\vn)^2$, is increasing in $\pv$.
 The intuition is that when $\pv$ gets larger, the degree of punishment by veto becomes less severe for the agent.
 Then the principal has to punish the agent with higher probabilities in order to maintain the constraints~\eqref{eq-ic}.
 Therefore, the principal obtains the status quo payoff more often, making the veto mechanism harder to sustain.